Corchorus: Description

 The plants are tall, usually annual herbs, reaching a height of 2–4 m, unbranched or with only a few side branches.
 The leaves are alternate, simple, lanceolate, 5–15 cm long, with an acuminate tip and a finely serrated or lobed margin.
 The flowers are small (2–3 cm diameter) and yellow, with five petals; the fruit is a many-seeded capsule.

 Taxonomy

 The genus Corchorus is classified under the subfamily Grewioideae of the family Malvaceae.
 It contains around 40 to 100 species.

 The genus Oceanopapaver, previously of uncertain placement, has recently been synonymized under Corchorus.
 The name was established by André Guillaumin in 1932 for the single species Oceanopapaver neocaledonicum Guillaumin from New Caledonia.
-The genus has been classified in a number of different families including Capparaceae, Cistaceae, Papaveraceae, and Tiliaceae.
+The genus has been classified into a number of different families, including Capparaceae, Cistaceae, Papaveraceae, and Tiliaceae.
 The putative family name "Oceanopapaveraceae" has occasionally appeared in print and on the web but is a nomen nudum and has never been validly published nor recognised by any system of plant taxonomy.